 Need to revitalize your creativity?
 Try pushing the limits of your talent, you lazy ass.

-A five-minute read about staying sharp and proving something until the day you die.
+A three-minute read about staying sharp and proving something until the day you die.

-For 15 years I’ve been designing and leading unbelievable talent.
-We’ve conquered a broad range of commercial projects, and I recognize each for their unique, relatable stories.
+For 15 years I’ve explored a broad range of commercial projects, and I recognize each for their unique, relatable stories.
 I cherish knowing that we’ve helped companies tell their story with maximum impact across social, digital, and print outlets.